 |

-incarnations whose adventures have been recorded in detail, The
+incarnations whose adventures have been recorded in some detail, The

 Doctor has exhibited a variety of personality quirks, interests, and